minel1410/maasu_internship_stm32/docs/source/userdoc/requirements/interns/semin-murtic/USART/informational_requirements.rst

    :references:
    :verification-and-validation:

-   Single-wire Half-duplex used one pin for both data transmission and reception
+   Single-wire Half-duplex uses one pin for both data transmission and reception

 .. req:: label